HelmholtzAI-Consultants-Munich/Echo2Pheno/quality_classification/README.md

 This repo provides all necessary code for training and testing a network on echocardiography data to classify the quality of acquisition into good and bad regions.

 ## Data
 The data for training the model need to be squared images of any size.
 They are reiszed as a pre-processing step in ```train.py```.
 In order to create such images for training from a raw dicom file use the script ```create_dataset.py```.
-This will create squared images including about 3 heart beats in each image.
+This will create squared images including about three heart beats in each image.
 When running ```create_dataset.py``` windows of the very long echocardiography image are created and saved in both png and npy format.
 An example of a training image can be seen here:

 ![image](https://github.com/HelmholtzAI-Consultants-Munich/Automatic-Heart-Features-Estimation-from-Transthoracic-M-mode-Echocardiography/blob/master/images/train-acquisition-example.png)